 AncientPages.com - On 5 January 1896, an Austrian newspaper reported a discovery of a new type of radiation known today as X-rays.

 Left: Wilhelm Conrad Röntgen; Right: First medical X-ray by Wilhelm Röntgen of his wife Anna Bertha Ludwig's hand.
-Image: wikipedia
+Image credit: Wilhelm Röntgen

-Many people had observed the effects of X-ray beams before, but Roentgen was the first scientists to study them systematically.
-To highlight the unknown nature of his discovery, he called them X-rays because in mathematics "X" is used to indicate the unknown quantity.
+Many people had observed the effects of X-ray beams before, but Roentgen was the first scientist to study them systematically.
+To highlight the unknown nature of his discovery, he called them X-rays because, in mathematics, "X" is used to indicate an unknown quantity.

-The news of Roentgen?s discovery spread quickly throughout the world.
+The news of Roentgen's discovery spread quickly throughout the world.
 Scientists everywhere could duplicate his experiment.
-In early 1896, X-rays were being utilized clinically in the United States for such things as bone fractures and gunshot wounds.
+In early 1896, X-rays were utilized clinically in the United States for bone fractures and gunshot wounds.

 Röntgen was awarded an honorary Doctor of Medicine degree from the University of Würzburg after his extraordinary discovery.

-For his remarkable achievement he was also honored with the first he first Nobel Prize in Physics in 1901.
+For his remarkable achievement, he was honored with the first Nobel Prize in Physics in 1901.